-Heparin is a heterogeneous group of straightchain anionic mucopolysaccharides, called glycosaminoglycans, having anticoagulant properties.
-Although others may be present, the main sugars occurring in heparin are: (1) α-L-iduronic acid 2-sulfate, (2) 2-deoxy-2-sulfamino- α -D-glucose 6-sulfate, (2) B-D-glucoronic acid, (4) 2-acetamido-2-deoxy- α -D-glucose and (5) α -L-iduronic acid.
-These sugars are present (b) α -build actual insee sugars are present in decreasing amounts, usually in the order (2)> (1)> (4)> (3)> (5), and are joined by glycosidic linkages, forming polymers of varying sizes.
+Available as: Preservative Free or Contains Benzyl Alcohol or Parabens DESCRIPTION: Heparin is a heterogeneous group of straightchain anionic mucopolysaccharides, called glycosaminoglycans, having anticoagulant properties.
+Although others may be present. the main sugars occurring in heparin are: (1) $\alpha$ -L-iduronic acid 2-sulfate, (2) 2-deoxy-2-sulfamino- $\alpha$ -D-glucose 6-sulfate, (3) $\beta$ -D-glucuronic acid, (4) 2-acetamido-2-deoxy-α-D-glucose and (5) $\alpha$ -L-iduronic acid.
+These sugars are present in decreasing amounts, usually in the order (2) > (1) > (4) > (3) > (5), and are joined by glycosidic linkages, forming polymers of varying sizes.
 Heparin is strongly acidic because of its content of covalently linked sulfate and carboxylic acid groups.
-In heparin sodium, the acidic protons of the sulfate units are partially replaced by sodium ions

-Heparin Sodium Injection, USP is a sterile solution of heparin sodium derived from porcine intestinal mucosa, standardized for anticoagulant activity, in water for injection.
-It is to be administered by intravenous or deep subcutabiological assay using a USP reference standard based on units of heparin activity per milligram.
+In heparin sodium, the acidic protons of the sulfate units are partially replaced by sodium Heparin Sodium Injection, USP is a sterile solution of heparin sodium derived from porcine intestinal mucosa, standardized for anticoagulant activity, in water for injection.
+It is to be administered by intravenous or deep subcutaneous routes.
+The potency is determined by a biological assay using a USP reference standard based on units of heparin activity per milligram.
 Structure of Heparin Sodium (representative subunits):